dennis-kao/MendelianRNA-seq-DB/README.md

 4. Priortize and analyze variants which pertain to regions in genes related to this disease
 5. Priortize and analyze variants whose intronic regions share only one splice site with that of a known healthy transcript model<sup>*</sup>

-<sup>*</sup>The most probable mutation event to affect a transcript is that which only alters one exon in an exon-intron-exon region.
+<sup>*</sup>The most probable mutation event in an exon-intron-exon region is that which only alters one exon.
 This event is denoted as 'START' or 'STOP' in the database.

 ## Pipeline details